department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 Use the following pattern when linking directly to a YouTube video:

-fa-video icon + 8px margin + Video link text
+fa-play-circle icon + 8px margin + Video link text

 Use the following pattern when linking to a YouTube channel: